material-components/material-components-web/packages/mdc-textfield/icon/README.md

 ```
 ## Variants

-Leading and trailing icons can be applied to text fields styled as the default or `mdc-text-field--outlined`.
-To add an icon, add the relevant class (either `mdc-text-field--with-leading-icon` and/or `mdc-text-field--with-trailing-icon`) to the root element, add an `i` element with your preferred icon, and give it a class of `mdc-text-field__icon`.
-If using 2 icons at the same time, the first icon will be inside the `mdc-text-field` will be interpreted as the leading icon and the second icon will be interpreted as the trailing icon.
+Leading and trailing icons can be applied to default or `mdc-text-field--outlined` Text Fields.
+To add an icon, add the relevant class (`mdc-text-field--with-leading-icon` and/or `mdc-text-field--with-trailing-icon`) to the root element, add an `i` element with your preferred icon, and give it a class of `mdc-text-field__icon`.
+If using 2 icons at the same time, the first icon inside the `mdc-text-field` element will be interpreted as the leading icon and the second icon will be interpreted as the trailing icon.

+> **NOTE:** if you would like to display un-clickable icons, simply omit `tabindex="0"` and `role="button"`, and the CSS will ensure the cursor is set to default, and that interacting with an icon doesn't do anything unexpected.

 ### Leading icon

 In text field:

 ```html
 <div class="mdc-text-field mdc-text-field--with-leading-icon">
   <i class="material-icons mdc-text-field__icon" tabindex="0" role="button">event</i>